intel-health/optimizing-equirectangular-conversion/EquiRectangular/ReadMe.txt

   overlaying generated360image-equirectangular.jpg directly on top and using Picture Format->Brightness->Picture Correction Options and then changing the transparency of the generated360image-equirectangular.jpg to be 50% and saving the resulting image
 - The three *-cubemap.jpg files were created by running create-cubemaps.bat from the src\Python folder
+- 360SampleV2.py is the main python file used for the intial benchmarking of Python where it also saves the XY coords for efficiency.
+- in the folder py360convert-master running "python e2p-example.py" is also instrumented to show time, but it is much slower